allianceauth/allianceauth/docs/installation/auth/settings.md

 ### EMAIL_PORT
 The host port of the email server.
 ### EMAIL_HOST_USER
 The username to authenticate as on the email server.
+For GMail, this is the full address.
 ### EMAIL_HOST_PASSWORD
 The password of the user used to authenticate on the email server.
 ### EMAIL_USE_TLS
 Enable TLS connections to the email server.
+Default is True.
 ## Front Page Links
 ### KILLBOARD_URL
 Link to a killboard.